Doctor of Nursing PracticePage address: http://ahn.mnsu.edu/nursing/graduate/dnp.html

 Students are assigned an academic advisor upon admission to the program.
 Guidance is provided for course scheduling and registration, as well as completion of the finalized plan of study.
 When the student selects a nursing faculty member as a chairperson for their culminating experience and thesis committee, the faculty chairperson becomes the student's advisor for the duration of the student's Doctoral program.
 If the committee advisor is different from the initial advisor, the student must file a "Change of Advisor" form with the College of Graduate Studies & Research (CGS&R).

-Tuition cost through fall 2014 is $896.16 (including fees) per credit.
+Tuition cost through Fall 2016 is $985.15 (plus a $39.65 student fee) per credit.
 In the DNP program options, a minimum of six credits are scheduled per semester.
 The BSN to DNP program includes five years of full-time study.
 The post-master's DNP program includes two years of full-time study; the student can opt to complete this program in four years if preferred.Doctor of Nursing Practice (DNP) Program

 Minnesota State University, Mankato